Getting started withOpen Educational Resources

 Open Educational Resources (OER) are learning materials that anyone can use freely.
 To achieve this, the materials are released under a special license and made publicly available, usually over the internet.

 OER materials provide students with more learning opportunities suited to various learning styles.
-They also provide teachers with resources they may integrate, modified or not, into their own teaching.
+They also provide teachers with resources they may integrate, modified or not, into their own teaching materials.

 Moreover, due to their generous conditions of use, Open Educational Resources are also useful for anyone preparing a publication, be it an article, a book, or video: unlike copyrighted content, OER materials can be used, adapted, and re-distributed as one sees fit, with no need to ask the original author.